 Do you plan on getting newborn pictures taken at some point?
 Are you going to send out baby announcements?

-Check to see if your hospital has a photographer on site that you can work with.
+Check to see if your hospital has a photographer on site that you can work with during your hospital stay after birth.
 Looking back on those first months at home, it’s hard to imagine getting myself and my baby ready and out the door for photos worthy of buying.

 Not only was the hospital photographer convenient, we have beautiful pictures of our son just hours old, and didn’t have to go anywhere to do it!